 you might need to hire an IT expert to synchronize Hivebrite with other tools.

 Hivebrite is a good option for big-budget enterprises to create an online community they can monetize, but with the high cost and technical complexity, it might not be a great choice for independent creators and smaller businesses.

-This platform is very easy to use, bringing you plenty of customizable templates for anything you need—paid or free community, online courses, membership sites, email marketing, or landing pages, to name a few.
+, bringing you plenty of very easy to use customizable templates for anything you need— paid or free community, online courses, membership sites, email marketing, or landing pages, to name a few.

 With Kajabi, the monthly fee you pay covers everything you need to run your business and manage your online community, so you don’t have to use multiple platforms to manage and grow your business.

 The ($119/month) includes one website that can sell up to three products with three pipelines.
 You get an unlimited number of landing pages and marketing emails, and you can have up to 1,000 active members.
 Basic Plan The ($159/month) includes one website that can sell up to 15 products and pipelines and expands the number of active users to 10,000.
 It also lets you set up 10 administrators, and you can remove Kajabi’s branding.
 Growth Plan The ($319/month) includes three websites that can sell up to 100 products and pipelines, you can have up to 20,000 active users, and 25 admin users.
 Pro Plan